mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Same person**: Okay, how do these two terms then relate to [karma](glossary#karma)?

-**Katagiri**: I don’t know.
-I don’t know. *[There is some laughter.]*
+**Katagiri**: I don’t know, I don’t know. *[There is some laughter.]*

 That is karma, maybe past life.
 Well, you can envision his past life, and also, his karma in the past might be good, he planted good karma in the past.
 That’s why he wanted to see the movie but he thought, “Oh, no, let’s go back to Eiheiji monastery.”
 So that is pretty good karma.
 From where that good sense comes, maybe from a past life.

 **Same person**: So the karma in life influences how strong these forces are enacting?

 **Katagiri**: Sure.
 In many ways.
 But only if the times and opportunities are ripe and conditions arranged.
-Dogen’s memorial day and his day off are set up, and then, karma starts to work.
+Dogen’s memorial day and his day off are set up, and then karma starts to work.
 Which would you like?
 You want to go to a movie, or you want go to Eiheiji monastery?

  **Same person**: How then are those conditions separate from the body, if karma is involved?
 I mean, things don’t happen randomly.